bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This last feature make it easier to troubleshoot large variant catalogs.
 Out of all loci in the truth set, 24 trigger this kind of error and so make it impossible to run the original ExpansionHunter on the full truth set variant catalog without first going through an iterative process to find and exclude all 24 loci.

-The read cache optimization increases the tool's memory requirements, but these typically remain small in absolute terms and grow linearly with the number of loci being genotyped (data not shown).
-This means that maximum memory requirements, if they become problematic, can be reduced by genotyping fewer loci per batch.
+The read cache optimization increases the tool's memory requirements.
+The extra memory needed is proportional to the number of loci being genotyped (data not shown).
+For typical batch sizes, it remains below the several gigabytes of RAM usually available per CPU on current machines.
+Still, if the increased memory requirements becomes problematic, they can always be mitigated by genotyping fewer loci per batch.

-This optimized version is the one used for all analyses above.
+This optimized version of ExpansionHunter is the one used for all analyses above.
 It is publicly available @ https://github.com/bw2/ExpansionHunter

 ---
 ### Next Steps